Oldes/Rebol-OpenCV/README.md

 save %tmp/masked.png image                    ;; using Rebol's PNG codec to save the new image
 ```

-### 10. Detecting edges in the images and dilatation
+### 10. Detecting edges in the image and their dilatation

 ```rebol
 with cv [